kubedb/cli/docs/tutorials/postgres.md

 Please note that KubeDB operator has created a new Secret called `p1-admin-auth` (format: {tpr-name}-admin-auth) for storing the password for `postgres` superuser.
 This secret contains a `.admin` key with a ini formatted key-value pairs.
 If you want to use an existing secret please specify that when creating the tpr using `spec.databaseSecret.secretName`.

-Now, you can connect to this database from the PGAdmin dasboard using the database pod IP and `postgres` user password.
+Now, you can connect to this database from the PGAdmin dashboard using the database pod IP and `postgres` user password.

 ```console
 $ kubectl get pods p1-0 -n demo -o yaml | grep IP